-- 1. Specific reserve management plans may include rules about remotely-piloted aircraft systems. - A Council Decision may identify areas at reserves where operating remotelypilot aircraft systems will be allowed without the need to apply to Council for permission. - 3.
+- 1. Specific reserve management plans may include rules about remotely-piloted aircraft systems. - 2.
+A Council Decision may identify areas at reserves where operating remotelypilot aircraft systems will be allowed without the need to apply to Council for permission. - 3.
 Council may impose restrictions on any area approval under the preceding policy statement.
-Restrictions may include, but are not necessarily limited to, the following: - a. the type of remotely-piloted aircraft system that may be used:
+Restrictions may include, but are not necessarily limited to, the following: - a. the type of remotely-piloted aircraft system that may be used;

 - b. mass limits for remotely-piloted aircraft; - c. times of operation; - d. altitude range. - 4.
 Areas at reserves where the operating of remotely-piloted aircraft systems is allowed shall be identified by signage that includes any conditions or restrictions that may apply. - 5.
 Council may from time to time review the effectiveness of areas identified under Policy 2 above.
 Any decision to remove or alter such areas will be a Council Decision.
 Council's Significance and Engagement Policy may be used as guideline to determine whether consultation is appropriate and what form of consultation may be appropriate when undertaking such a review. - 6.
-Operating a remotely-piloted aircraft system on any reserve is prohibited unless: - a. it is permitted by a specific reserve management plan; or - b. it is an area set aside for that purpose under Policy 2 above; - c. written approval has been obtained from a Parks Officer; or - d. approval has been granted by an Authorised Officer under the bylaws; or - e. it has been approved as part of an organised event under Council's event approval process.
+Operating a remotely-piloted aircraft system on any reserve is prohibited unless: - a. it is permitted by a specific reserve management plan; or - b. it is an area set aside for that purpose under Policy 2 above; - c. written approval has been obtained from a Parks Officer; or - d. approval has been granted by an Authorised Officer under the bylaws; or - e. it has been approved as part of an organised event under Council's event approval process. - f. - 7.
+Operators of remotely-piloted aircraft systems shall be responsible for ensuring that they comply with Civil Aviation Rules.